 The purpose of the ESA is to conserve the ecosystems upon which threatened and endangered species depend and to conserve and recover listed species.
-Section 7 of the ESA requires federal agencies to consult with the NMFS and the U.S. Fish and Wildlife Service (USFWS) to ensure that any action it authorizes, funds, or carries out in the U.S. or upon the high seas is not likely to jeopardize the continued existence of any listed species, or result in the destruction or adverse modification of critical habitat of such species.
-JTF-RH and DLA are consulting with NMFS for ESA under Section 7.
+Section 7 of the ESA requires federal agencies to consult with the NMFS and/or the U.S. Fish and Wildlife Service (USFWS) to ensure that any action it authorizes, funds, or carries out in the U.S. or upon the high seas is not likely to jeopardize the continued existence of any listed species, or result in the destruction or adverse modification of critical habitat of such species.